hekaplex/2022_01_DSI_WD/M_Wilson/M_Wilson.md

 ```
 ---
 ---
-1. Achieve complete self-sufficiency as a digital nomad.
+1. Achieve complete self-sufficiency as a digital nomad. :computer: :airplane: :earth_asia:

-2. Launch multi-chain DeFi application
+2. Launch multi-chain DeFi application :tm:

-3. Data Science
+3. Data Science  :shipit:

-4. At this moment, I am committed to implementing Computer Vision into the Capstone via the OpenCV library.
+4. At this moment, I am committed to implementing Computer Vision into the capstone via the OpenCV library.
 It is my hope to one day soon work remotely for a company such as Tesla (Autopilot) or Comma.ai (OpenPilot).If I should fail, I will concurrently build a lean backup project based upon Predictive Analytics.